Mary Greeley Medical Center

 Mary Greeley Medical Center is a 220-bed regional medical center in Ames, Iowa.
-The medical center serves residents of a 14-county region in central Iowa, including a six-county primary market of Story, Boone, Greene, Hamilton, Hardin and Marshall counties.
-Mary Greeley offers a variety of inpatient and outpatient services, including cancer care, cardiac care, mental health, obstetrics, orthopedics, home health, hospice care, emergency services, surgical services, stroke care, and diabetic care.
+The medical center services residents of a 14-county region in central Iowa, including a six-county primary market of Story, Boone, Greene, Hamilton, Hardin and Marshall counties.
+Mary Greeley offers a variety of inpatient and outpatient services, including cancer, cardiac care, mental health, obstetrics, orthopedics, home health, hospice care, emergency services, surgical services, stroke care, and diabetic care.

 The medical center is affiliated with a variety of area healthcare providers, including McFarland Clinic, a physician-owned clinic serving communities throughout central Iowa.

 Although city-owned, Mary Greeley is self-sufficient and receives no public funds for ongoing operations.
 It is governed by a five-member elected Board of Trustees.

 With approximately 1,400 employees, Mary Greeley is one of the largest employers in Story County.

-Baldrige Award and Magnet Designation

-In 2018, Mary Greeley became the first organization in Iowa to receive a site visit from the prestigious Malcolm Baldrige National Quality Award program.
-That visit resulted in Mary Greeley receiving recognition for best practice in customer service.
-In 2019, Mary Greeley received a second site visit, which resulted in the medical center being named a recipient of the Malcolm Baldrige National Quality Award, which is the nation's leading recognition of quality and innovation.

-The Baldrige Award came shortly after the hospital received Magnet Designation, which is the nation's leading recognition of nursing quality.
-In 2020, Mary Greeley was one of only 12 hospitals in the country to have both the Baldrige Award and Magnet Designation.
-Mary Greeley is also the only organization in Iowa to have received Gold designation twice from the Iowa Recognition for Performance Excellence program.